1 Make Sure Your Blog Post Title is Catchy

 Internal links for your blog posts

-- Use at least 1-2 internal links to link to past post.
+- Use at least 1-2 internal links to link to a past post.

 - Write a descriptive anchor text for the link to make it clear where the link leads to.